 The main emphasis is and should be on containing and mitigating the disease itself.
 But the economic impacts are also significant, and many companies are feeling their way towards understanding, reacting to, and learning lessons from rapidly unfolding events.
 Unanticipated twists and turns will be revealed with each news cycle, and we will only have a complete picture in retrospect.

 The impact of the Coronavirus has been widespread, and we’ve witnessed a decline in the market as companies are adjusting their forecasts, temporarily closing facilities, experiencing supply chain disruptions, and managing employee fears and concerns.

 Manage the risks

-Companies must stress test their level of preparedness in an effort to ensure continuity of business operations and work to mitigate any potential impact, prepare for possible further disruption and from this and other possible crises.
+Companies must stress test their level of preparedness to ensure continuity of business operations and work to mitigate any potential impact, prepare for possible further disruption, and from this and other possible crises.

 We recommend the following measures be taken to manage the risks imposed by the Coronavirus.

 Events are unfolding with incredible speed, and the situation and outlook is changing daily.
 The epicenter of the virus has spread beyond Wuhan.
 It’s imperative to gather intelligence about the spread of the virus as well as maintain continuous communications with key stakeholders, including employees, customers, and suppliers.
 While there are apparent reasons why business operations are disrupted in times like this, our stakeholders don’t enjoy disruptions and expect their needs to be met regardless.

 Test your crisis management and business continuity plans

 A crisis is a low-probability, high impact event that threatens the viability of the company and is characterized by ambiguity of cause, effect, and means of resolution, as well as a belief that decisions must be made swiftly.